JasonXing/Hedgehog/README.md

 # Hedgehog

 Hedgehog is developed by Jason Xing, aimming to implement encrypt/decrypt/hash function for target file/directory.
-The reason why i named afterthis program "Hedgehog" is that I want to memorize my beloved and lovely mini-hedgehog that has gone a few mounths ago : (
+The reason why i named after this program "Hedgehog" is that I want to memorize my beloved and lovely mini-hedgehog that has gone a few mounths ago : (

 Why do I design and implement that encrypt/decrypt function?